The Center for Academic Technology offers trainings in a variety of formats to meet the needs of our Butler community. These formats include:

 This self-enroll course is designed to get you familiar with Canvas.
 Structured into eight modules, the course covers the overall Canvas interface, content and activity creation, grading, and user settings.
 If you would like a sandbox to practice the skills covered in this course, complete the Sandbox Request form.

-- five modules focused on pedagogy
+- Five modules focused on pedagogy

-- nine modules focused on technology, and
+- Nine modules focused on technology, and

-- one module on diversity, equity, and inclusion.
+- One module on diversity, equity, and inclusion.

-Third Party/Vendor Training
+Third Party/Vendor Training & Support

 Infobase Learning Cloud